 - Vyper has small compiler code that is easy to understand

 To understand what makes Vyper different from other programming languages like Python and Solidity, we have drawn a comparison focusing on the most basic features that it comes with.

 - One can say that Vyper is simpler.
 It comes without any of the usual constructs such as function overloading, class inheritance, recursion, and operator overloading.
 Such theories are technically not required.
-They just increase the security risks and make it complex to create Smart Contracts.
-This whole thing makes understanding auditing of contracts very difficult by a non-technical person.
+They increase the security risks and make it complex to create Smart Contracts.
+This whole thing makes understanding auditing of contracts complicated for a non-technical person.

-It is quite safe to say that Vyper was built to make the blockchain network more secure and to prevent hacking.
-What makes this new language easier for developers to pick up and adopt is that it is designed in a way that makes it a lot like Python.
+It is quite safe to say that Vyper was built to make the blockchain network more secure and prevent hacking.
+What makes this new language easier for developers to pick up and adopt is that it is designed to make it a lot like Python.
 This makes it easy for the developers to understand and use it.